The Divergence Index: A Decomposable Measure of Segregation and Inequality: Comparing the Divergence Index and Information Theory Index

+In this section, I compare the mechanics of the Divergence Index and Information Theory Index using stylized and empirical examples.
 The Divergence Index and Information Theory Index share many desirable properties, particularly their decomposability.
-However, the indexes measure different concepts and should not be used interchangeably.
-The Divergence Index measures segregation and inequality, while the Information Theory Index measures relative diversity.
-Each concept is interesting in itself and important to study, especially as the structure and stratification of the U.S. population becomes more complex.
-The concept of diversity concerns the variety or relative quantity of groups in a population.
-It is indifferent to the core concern of segregation -- the degree to which specific groups are over- or under-represented in the local population.\footnote{Measures of diversity can not distinguish between a setting in which the proportion of a minority group and a majority group match their proportions in the overall population, and one in which the proportions of the minority and majority groups are swapped.}
+A key difference between them is the concepts they measure.
+The Divergence Index measures segregation and inequality, and the Information Theory Index measures diversity.
+The concept of diversity concerns the variety or relative quantity of groups in a population, whereas segregation concerns the degree to which specific groups are over- or under-represented in the local areas compared to the region's composition.\footnote{Measures of diversity can not distinguish between a setting in which the proportion of a minority group and a majority group match their proportions in the overall population, and one in which the proportions of the minority and majority groups are swapped.} I provide this comparison between the indexes because the Information Theory Index has been widely used in decomposition studies of segregation.

-If the set of conditions that I outline in the next section are satisfied, it is possible to derive an equivalence between the Divergence Index and Information Theory Index at the aggregate level of a city or region.
-However, no such equivalence exists at the local-level for locations or districts within a city or region.